CentralReach/CrChromeX/README.md

 ## [Installing](#installing)

-Now available in the chrome web store here:
+Available for install directly from the chrome web store here (note that it is not findable/searchable in the store yet, you must have the link below):

 https://chrome.google.com/webstore/detail/okidombmopmppkhaejjimokjhaeandnp